MicroEJ/docs/overview/index.rst

 MICROEJ SDK
 -----------

-MICROEJ SDK offers a comprehensive toolset to build the software for embedded devices. a device.
+MICROEJ SDK offers a comprehensive toolset to build the software for embedded devices.

 The SDK covers two levels in device software development:

--  Device Firmware development
+-  Device integration and porting (adapting MICROEJ VEE to run on the target device)
--  Application development
+-  Application development.

+Using the SDK, an application developer is able to:

+-  Develop and test applications on the Simulator.
+-  Deploy the application locally on the device.
+-  Package and publish the application on a repository or an application store, enabling remote end users to install it on their devices.

+The SDK produces two versions of the application build:

-The firmware is produced by the device's OEM, it includes all device drivers and a specific set of functionalities useful for application developers targeting this device.
+- An Executable binary to be deployed on the device.
+It includes MICROEJ VEE, all device drivers and a specific set of functionalities useful for application developers targeting this device.

+- A Virtual Device which is used as a device simulator by application developers, acting as a bridge to other stakeholders, including marketing teams, translators, and project managers.

 .. figure:: images/toolchain.png
    :alt: SDK Workflow Overview